oroinc/platform/src/Oro/Bundle/ThemeBundle/README.md

 # OroThemeBundle

-OroThemeBundle provides the basic theme support with the ability to change the original UI applying the extra CSS / LESS files that are grouped into themes.
+OroThemeBundle provides the basic theme support with the ability to change the original UI applying the extra CSS/SCSS files that are grouped into themes.

 ## Basic statements